appellod/example-serverless-application/README.md

 * local: For running on localhost.
 * dev: For running on a remote server in a development environment.
 * staging: For running on a remote server in a staging environment.
-* prod: For running on a remote server in production.
+* prod: For running on a remote server in a production environment.

 Environment can be selected by setting the NODE_ENV system environment variable.
 An example for running the API in production mode on Linux-based machines is: